 Domain Funding is a boutique private mortgage investment firm defined as a true expert in loan origination and administration for commercial mortgages.
-Offering reliable, fast and flexible financing, Domain’s experienced team is known for consistently higher returns relative to risk.
 The multi-layered logo design confidently demonstrates their collaborative nature, their ability to adapt as needed, and their focus towards quick, direct solutions for their investors.
 Likewise, the tri-colour design addresses the sub-brand divisions associated with the Domain company name.

 Georgia Main Food Group is the new corporate brand name for the food operations of H.Y.
-Louie, a successful family-led business started in 1903 and now holding two celebrated BC grocery brands, IGA and Fresh St. Market.
+Louie, a successful family-led business started in 1903.
 This name comes from the location of the founder’s first grocery store on Georgia Street near Main in Vancouver’s Chinatown, where local food markets still operate today.
 Historical moodboards were compiled to inform stylistic details, tone, colour and typographic approaches to set Georgia Main apart from their competitors.